hash-bang/Monoxide/README.md

 -------------------------------
 Hooks and field functions can also be attached after the schema definition stage.

 This is accomplished using the same definition syntax.
-If a schema is already defined with the given name Mongol will attach the new functionality to the existing schema.
+If a schema is already defined with the given name Mongoloid will attach the new functionality to the existing schema.

 For example:

 	// Assume that 'users' has already been defined elsewhere

-	mongol.define('users')
+	mongoloid.define('users')
 		.field('password', {
 			changed: function(value, next) {
 				// Do something when user password changes